dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop-gphd.md

 ```
 The maven appassembler creates a shell script `wordcount` in the directory `target/appassembler/bin`.
 The shell script has the classpath correctly set.

-Verify uisng the followig command
+Verify using the following command

 ```bash
 ls -al target/appassembler/bin/wordcount